Technology · MCP

 The actual source: files, databases, APIs, bookmarks, anything

 When you add an MCP server to your AI client, the client discovers what tools are available and can call them during a conversation.
 For example, ContextBolt’s MCP server exposes a search_bookmarks tool.
 When you ask Claude a question, it can automatically search your bookmark collection for relevant context.
 This is RAG applied to your own saves: the model pulls just the relevant chunks into its context window rather than trying to load everything at once.
-If you want the longer comparison of the two patterns side by side, RAG vs MCP for Your Personal AI Stack (2026) walks through where each one fits.

 Configuration is one line